Our Ambition

 Peter Woods, Vice Chair, DAIWA Capital Markets Europe Limited

-Paul Sewell, Metro Bank PLC
+Paul Sewell, Vice Chair, Metro Bank PLC

 David Cooper, Wells Fargo